 North Boulevard Town Square is a spectacular greenspace development that has transformed the disjointed area between North Boulevard and River Road into a lively downtown center where the city's cultural and civic attractions come together for all to enjoy.
-Town Square has now become the city's premier social gathering place - featuring more than an acre of open green space and innovative water features that help cool the landscape and a multitude of high-tech amenities to entertain visitors.
+Town Square has now become the city's premier social gathering place - featuring more than an acre of open green space, innovative water features, and a multitude of high-tech amenities to entertain visitors.
 North Boulevard Town Square can be reserved for concerts, outdoor dinners, press conferences, and much more.